Something-unusual/Auto-test_project/README.md

 # Auto-test_project
-That is auto-test project on Python with Selenium
+That is auto-test project created with Selenium Webdriver on Python